Esther 6

 Notes

-The response of Zeresh and his advisers is remarkable.
+The response of Zeresh and his advisers is striking.
 In Esther 5:14, Zeresh confidently urged Haman to build the stake and have Mordecai impaled.
-Now her tone has completely shifted.
-The advisers are called חֲכָמָיו ("his wise men") -- a term not used in the previous chapter, as though the gravity of the situation has elevated the conversation.
+Now her tone has shifted.
+The advisers are called חֲכָמָיו ("his wise men") -- a term not used in the previous chapter, as though the gravity of the situation has altered the conversation.
 Their warning is ominous: אִם מִזֶּרַע הַיְּהוּדִים מָרְדֳּכַי ("if Mordecai is of the seed of the Jews").
 The conditional "if" is rhetorical -- they already know he is Jewish.
 What they are acknowledging is that something about the Jewish people makes them impossible to defeat.
-The doubled verb נָפוֹל תִּפּוֹל ("you will surely fall") uses the infinitive absolute construction for emphasis, expressing absolute certainty.
+The doubled verb נָפוֹל תִּפּוֹל ("you will surely fall") uses the infinitive absolute construction for emphasis, expressing certainty.
 The same root נָפַל ("to fall") appeared in the king's command in verse 10 ("do not let anything fall") and now reappears as a prophecy of Haman's destruction.
 The wordplay is intentional: the word that described omission now describes ruin.

 Interpretations